 Some of the health problems caused by gout include constipation, indigestion, headaches, depression, eczema, and hives, and those who suffer from gout also run a much higher risk of heart and kidney problems.

+Welcome to natural remedies for gout.
 In 50% of gout cases, the first attack is characterized by intense pain in the first joint of the big toe.
 If the attack progresses, fever and chills will appear.
 Initial gout attacks usually strike at night and are preceded by a specific event such as excessive alcohol ingestion, trauma, certain drugs, or surgery.

 Subsequent attacks are common, with most patients experiencing another attack within one year.
 However, nearly 7% of gout sufferers never have a second attack.
 The condition affects approximately three out of every 1,000 adults and is primarily a disease of adult men, 95% of gout sufferers being males over the age of 30.

+In the first section of natural remedies for gout, we will look at the symptoms.
 Excess uric acid lodges in cartilage and joint fluids to cause sharp, stabbing pains in the joints, as well as impaired mobility and, in some cases, chills and fever.
 Bloating, constipation and indigestion are common symptoms caused by gout, as is depression, eczema, headache, and sometimes rashes or hives.

 In approximately half of all cases of gout, the first and most common symptom experienced is sudden and severe pain in one or more joints – typically your big toe.
 Gout is extremely painful; some people feel it’s as painful as childbirth.